waldrain/waldrain.github.io/moniwonig.md

 - bought 50m NYM-J3G2.5 feuchtraumleitung
 - connect the pv panels with blocking diodes &ndash; nope, that reduces performance too much, and probably produces less gain than loss
 - install new electricity cable from main fuse box to PVN + aussenkueche
+- install two electricity meters and fuses for aussenkueche consumption and PV generated input
+- built hooks to attach the inverters to the main roof beam
+- installed the four inverters
+- soldered first group of 3 parallel pv panels and connected to first inverter

 todo:

-- connect 3 groups of 4 pv panels in parallel and a fuse to disconnect one of the four
+- solder the remaining three groups of three parallel pv panels
-- install two electricity meters for aussenkueche consumption and PV generated input
 - install a fuse and FI-schutzschalter for the new cable

 shop: